otrv4/otrv4/otrv4.md

         keys for this correspondent, and transition msgstate to `MSGSTATE_FINISHED`.
-    * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined on OTRv3 protocol.
+    * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined in OTRv3 protocol.

   If msgstate is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:

-   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined on OTRv3 protocol.
+   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined in OTRv3 protocol.

 #### Receiving an Error Message